IntegratedSalad/LocalChat/design.md

 Question: How to make sure that the service with the specific hostname is not registered twice?
 Is it done on the mDNS level?
+Maybe we can detect that instance of LocalChat is already running with some OS mechanism?

 ## Component 'BVDiscovery'
 Description: